smkutty/smkutty.github.io/projects/Algae.md

 summary: A a two year team research project focused on utilizing invasive macroalgae for sustainable applications
 ---

-## Novel Utilizations of Globally Invasive Algal Species: Environmental and Economical Implementations of Fermented Macroalgae</h2>
+## Novel Utilizations of Globally Invasive Algal Species: Environmental and Economical Implementations of Fermented Macroalgae
 <h3>Sreelakshmi Kutty and Ariana Kim</h3>
 <p>This project was done under the mentorship of Dr. Samir Khanal from the Molecular Biosciences and Bioengineering Department at UH Manoa. </p>